A drive through the Val d’Orcia should be high on your list of things to do when visiting Tuscany.

 Guided Tours from Siena or Florence to the Val d’ Orcia

-Looking for other scenic drives in Italy?
-Check out my post on driving Italy’s spectacular Amalfi Coast.
-For other great things to do in Tuscany, read my suggestions for how to spend one perfect day in Siena, or the top ten things to do in Florence on your first visit.
+Also discover how to spend one perfect day in Siena, and check out the top ten things to do in Florence on your first visit!

 MORE IDEAS FOR YOUR ITALY ITINERARY!